ChrisPalmerNZ/Inferential_Statistics_Project/Inferential_Statistics_Project_Report.md

 ![png](Images/All_Nodes_Chi_Squared.PNG)

-### On the basis of the Chi-Squared tests we can confirm greatest significance in having <= 4 nodes
+### Based on the Chi-Squared tests we affirm the greatest significance in having <= 4 nodes

 ----